lockaibg/altered-custom-card/README.md

 - additional types
 - add buttons for the hand reserv etc logos
 - make the stat radio into buttons
-- patch style.left for mana cost when it's 1 or 10
 - if token : add a "commun" faction
 - add landmarks and reserve lots for heros